mirego/dispatch/README.md

 ### Ignoring pull requests

 Draft pull requests or pull requests with a title that begins with `WIP `, `WIP:` or `[WIP] ` will be ignored.
-Pull requests that do not belong to repositories inside the configured organization will also be ignored.
+Pull requests that do not belong to repositories inside the configured organization (`GITHUB_ORGANIZATION_LOGIN` environment variable) will also be ignored.

 ### Pull request-specific stacks